Looking for information but not sure where to start?

 Tics are repetitive, involuntary movements or vocalizations such as blinking, nose twitching, throat clearing, or sniffing.
 You might have heard that tics are all about swearing or using inappropriate language, especially in Tourette Syndrome (TS).
 Science says that assumption is wrong!
 In Tourette Syndrome most tics do not involve swearing at all.

 Tourette Syndrome (TS) is a neurobiological brain difference—which means it is a neurodevelopmental condition—where tics are a symptom.
-Tourette Syndrome occurs when a child or teen has had both movement and vocal tics for more than a year.
+Tourette Syndrome is diagnosed when a person has had both movement and vocal tics for more than a year.

 No. Tics, by definition, are involuntary.
-Some children and teens may have some control over their tics, but not 24/7.
+Some individuals may have some control over their tics, but not 24/7.
 And saying “stop!” or providing rewards and consequences will not be effective either.
 In fact, the more people talk about tics or point them out, the more likely the tics will get worse!
 Treating tics requires a highly specialized treatment plan.
 It also requires a therapist with highly specialized training in treating tics.
-A clinician who does more general forms of therapy will not be effective when it comes to reducing tics that are stressful for your child or teen.
+A clinician who does more general forms of therapy will not be effective when it comes to reducing tics that are stressful for a child, teen, or adult.